-These tours appeal to a wide range of ages, since we can love wine, food and travel at all stages of life.
+These tours appeal to a wide range of ages, since we can love food, travel, wine, etc. at all stages of life.
 Typically the range is from 30 to 70 though we have had some older and younger than this join in the past.

-Do you need to be a wine/beer connoisseur to participate?
+Do you need to be a wine/beer/whisky/gin connoisseur to participate?

 Is the trip price really all-inclusive?

 Almost all costs other than souvenirs, an occasional cup of coffee and maybe a slice or two of pizza are included and a few meals.
-I frequently hear that there is too much wine and too much food such that, during free periods, people don’t need to eat or drink anything else.
+I frequently hear that there is too much food such that, during free periods, people don’t need to eat anything else.

 These trips seem to be very reasonably priced, what is the catch?

-I only run a few trips per year to places to which I would be going anyway; so why not take a few others along with me?
+I only run on average two or three trips per year to places to which I would be going anyway; so why not take a few others along with me?
 These trips are not a fundamental part of what I do in life and so I price them reasonably so all can afford to join.
-Additionally I receive sponsorship subsidies from wine regions and wineries who are keen to show off to my guests their splendid products and services in the hope that they will spread the word.
+Additionally I receive sponsorship subsidies from distilleries, wine regions and wineries who are keen to show off to my guests their splendid products and services in the hope that they will spread the word.

 We have never traveled with a group before; will there be enough free time?

-This price is correct at present but could change as a result of major currency variations, taxation changes or other circumstances beyond our control.
+This price is correct at present but may change as a result of currency variations or other circumstances beyond our control.
 It is unlikely for there to be an increase and you are guaranteed that, if necessary, it would be less than 7%.

 In accordance with the Ontario Industry Travel Act, below is the registered name, address and registration number of the provider of the travel services: